egemenimre/satmad/README.rst

 The focus is on good documentation and good test coverage to produce a reliable flight dynamics library.

+Current functionality is:

+-   Initialising an orbit with a TLE
+-   Propagating the orbit via SGP4 propagator
+-   Harnessing the extensive `Astropy <http://www.astropy.org>`_ functionalities (e.g. finding azimuth and elevation over a ground location and coordinate frame transformations)

 Documentation and Examples
 --------------------------